Information SecurityUnited States

 Executive Order 14028 (May 2021) is a landmark US federal cybersecurity directive mandating improvements to federal cybersecurity including zero trust architecture, software supply chain security, incident detection and response, and federal security standardization.
 It directed NIST to develop secure software development guidelines and SBOM requirements, and required agencies to implement zero trust architecture by FY2024..

-How many controls does US Executive Order 14028 have?
+How many controls does US Executive Order 14028 - Improving the Nation's Cybersecurity have?

-US Executive Order 14028 contains 24 controls organized across 7 domains.
+US Executive Order 14028 - Improving the Nation's Cybersecurity contains 5 controls organized across 5 domains.

-US Executive Order 14028 is applicable in United States.
+US Executive Order 14028 - Improving the Nation's Cybersecurity is applicable in United States.
 Organizations operating in or serving customers in this jurisdiction should evaluate its requirements.

-How do I get started with US Executive Order 14028 compliance?
+How do I get started with US Executive Order 14028 - Improving the Nation's Cybersecurity compliance?

 Start by understanding the framework's key controls and domains.
 Our compliance platform provides AI-powered gap analysis and mapping tools to help you assess your current posture and build a remediation plan.